dkrutsko/Metropolis/README.md

 ### Stress Testing

-Stress Testing mode sends a flood of beacon packets with randomized source addresses allowing you to stress test systems with large numbers of neighbors.
-May not work on restricted systems.
+<p align="justify">Stress Testing mode sends a flood of beacon packets with randomized source addresses allowing you to stress test systems with large numbers of neighbors.
+May not work on restricted systems.</p>

 ### Authors
 **D. Krutsko**